sipsuru/fiddler-everywhere-patch-manual/README.md

 ## Get Started
 Follow [Instructions Version Selecter](/version-selecter.md) for dedicated instruction for each version.

+> [!NOTE]
-Update: Latest fiddler, Fiddler Everywhere 5.17.0 is now supported with release `1.1.0` Yukihana-Patch.
+> Latest Fiddler Everywhere Version, 5.17.0 is now supported with Yukihana-Patch release `1.1.0 +`.

+> [!WARNING]
+> Only Versions Up to 5.9.0 ( 5.0.9 + ) are supported.

+> [!TIP]
-Note: As Teletik doesn't provide old versions, I've left them in the version selecter.
+> As Teletik doesn't provide old versions, I've left them in the version selecter, or you can also download the directly from https://downloads.getfiddler.com/win/Fiddler%20Everywhere%20[version].exe by replacing [version] with the version you want to download.

+> [!NOTE]
-Note: For Generic `Linux` and `MacOS` instructions, use [source repository](https://github.com/msojocs/fiddler-everywhere-enhance)
+> For Generic `Linux` and `MacOS` instructions, use [source repository](https://github.com/msojocs/fiddler-everywhere-enhance)

+> [!CAUTION]
-Please don't use this patch for illegal matters.
+> Please don't use this patch for illegal matters.
 And we'd love if you can buy and support the officials: [Please Support](https://www.telerik.com/purchase/fiddler)